-Consistent with local medical personnel protocols and absent extenuating circumstances, only appropriate medical personnel should remove TASER device probes from a person's body.
-Used TASER device probes shall be treated as a sharps biohazard, similar to a used hypodermic needle, and handled appropriately.
+Consistent with local medical personnel protocols and absent extenuating circumstances, only appropriate medical personnel or officers trained in probe removal and handling should remove CED probes from a person's body.
+Used CED probes shall be treated as a sharps biohazard, similar to a used hypodermic needle, and handled appropriately.
 Universal precautions should be taken.

-All persons who have been struck by TASER device probes or who have been subjected to the electric discharge of the device or who sustained direct exposure of the laser to the eyes shall be medically assessed prior to booking.
+All persons who have been struck by CED probes, who have been subjected to the electric discharge of the device, or who sustained direct exposure of the laser to the eyes shall be medically assessed prior to booking.
 Additionally, any such individual who falls under any of the following categories should, as soon as practicable, be examined by paramedics or other qualified medical personnel:

-- (a) The person is suspected of being under the influence of controlled substances and/ or alcohol. - (b) The person may be pregnant. - (c) The person reasonably appears to be in need of medical attention. - (d) The TASER device probes are lodged in a sensitive area (e.g., groin, female breast, head, face, neck). - (e) The person requests medical treatment.
+- (a) The person is suspected of being under the influence of controlled substances and/ or alcohol. - (b) The person may be pregnant. - (c) The person reasonably appears to be in need of medical attention. - (d) The CED probes are lodged in a sensitive area (e.g., groin, female breast, head, face, neck). - (e) The person requests medical treatment.

-Any individual exhibiting signs of distress or who is exposed to multiple or prolonged applications (i.e., more than 15 seconds) shall be transported to a medical facility for examination or medically evaluated prior to booking.
-If any individual refuses medical attention, such a refusal should be witnessed by another officer and/or medical personnel and shall be fully documented in related reports.
-If an audio recording is made of the contact or an interview with the individual, any refusal should be included, if possible.
+Any individual exhibiting signs of distress or who is exposed to multiple or prolonged applications shall be transported to a medical facility for examination or medically evaluated prior to booking.
+If any individual refuses medical attention, such a refusal should be witnessed by another officer and/ or medical personnel and shall be fully documented in related reports.
+If an audio/video recording is made of the contact or an interview with the individual, any refusal should be included, if possible.

-The transporting officer shall inform any person providing medical care or receiving custody that the individual has been subjected to the application of the TASER device (see the Medical Aid and Response Policy).
+The transporting officer shall inform any person providing medical care or receiving custody that the individual has been subjected to the application of the CED (see the Medical Aid and Response Policy).

-When possible, supervisors should respond to calls when they reasonably believe there is a likelihood the TASER device may be used.
-A supervisor should respond to all incidents where the TASER device was activated.
+When possible, supervisors should respond to calls when they reasonably believe there is a likelihood the CED may be used.
+A supervisor should respond to all incidents where the CED was activated.

-A supervisor should review each incident where a person has been exposed to an activation of the TASER device.
-The device's onboard memory should be downloaded through the data port by a supervisor or Rangemaster and saved with the related arrest/crime report.
-Photographs of probe sites should be taken and witnesses interviewed.
+A supervisor should review each incident where a person has been exposed to a CED.
+The device's internal logs should be downloaded by a supervisor or Rangemaster and saved with the related arrest/crime report.
+The supervisor should arrange for photographs of probe sites to be taken and witnesses to be interviewed.

-Personnel who are authorized to carry the TASER device shall be permitted to do so only after successfully completing the initial department-approved training.
-Any personnel who have not carried the TASER device as a part of their assignments for a period of six months or more shall be recertified by a qualified TASER device instructor prior to again carrying or using the device.
+Personnel who are authorized to carry the CED shall be permitted to do so only after successfully completing the initial department-approved training.
+Any personnel who have not carried the CED as a part of their assignments for a period of six months or more shall be recertified by a qualified CED instructor prior to again carrying or using the device.

-Proficiency training for personnel who have been issued TASER devices should occur every year.
-A reassessment of an officer's knowledge and/or practical skills may be required at any time if deemed appropriate by the Training Coordinator.
-All training and proficiency for TASER devices will be documented in the officer's training files.
+Proficiency training for personnel who have been issued CEDs should occur every year.
+A reassessment of an officer's knowledge and/or practical skills may be required at any time, if deemed appropriate, by the Training Coordinator.
+All training and proficiency for CEDs will be documented in the officer's training files.

-Command staff, supervisors and investigators should receive TASER device training as appropriate for the investigations they conduct and review.
+Command staff, supervisors, and investigators should receive CED training as appropriate for the investigations they conduct and review.

-Officers who do not carry TASER devices should receive training that is sufficient to familiarize them with the device and with working with officers who use the device.
+Officers who do not carry CEDs should receive training that is sufficient to familiarize them with the device and with working with officers who use the device.

-The Training Coordinator is responsible for ensuring that all members who carry TASER devices have received initial and annual proficiency training.
+The Training Coordinator is responsible for ensuring that all members who carry CEDs have received initial and annual proficiency training.
 Periodic audits should be used for verification.

-Application of TASER devices during training could result in injuries and should not be mandatory for certification.
+Application of CEDs during training could result in injuries and should not be mandatory for certification.

-The Training Coordinator should ensure that all training includes:
+The Training Coordinator should include the following training: